nikumar1206/loco/notes.md

 - how are we handling security patches?
 - loco versions will need to not break previous apps deployed.
   - loco.toml should take in some sort of versioning ability
+- Somehow already need to start cleaning the code up.
+  - API code is horrendous tbh